Digital footprint: Workforce

 An increasing number of employers are evaluating applicants by their digital footprint through their interaction on social media due to its reduced cost and easy accessibility during the hiring process.
-By using such resources, employers can gain more insight on candidates beyond their well-scripted interview responses and perfected resumes.
+By using such resources, employers can gain more insight into candidates beyond their well-scripted interview responses and perfected resumes.
 Candidates who display poor communication skills, use inappropriate language, or use drugs or alcohol are rated lower.
 Conversely, a candidate with a professional or family-oriented social media presence receives higher ratings.
 Employers also assess a candidate through their digital footprint to determine if a candidate is a good cultural fit for their organization.
 Suppose a candidate upholds an organization's values or shows existing passion for its mission.
 In that case, the candidate is more likely to integrate within the organization and could accomplish more than the average person.
 Although these assessments are known not to be accurate predictors of performance or turnover rates, employers still use digital footprints to evaluate their applicants.
-Thus, job seekers prefer to create a social media presence that would be viewed positively from a professional point of view.
+Studies suggest that applicants’ online presence can influence hiring perceptions, although its reliability as a predictor of job performance remains contested.

 In some professions, maintaining a digital footprint is essential.
 People will search the internet for specific doctors and their reviews.
 Half of the search results for a particular physician link to third-party rating websites.
 For this reason, prospective patients may unknowingly choose their physicians based on their digital footprint in addition to online reviews.
-Furthermore, a generation relies on social media for livelihood as influencers by using their digital footprint.
+Furthermore, a generation relies on social media for their livelihood as influencers by using their digital footprint.
 These influencers have dedicated fan bases that may be eager to follow recommendations.
 As a result, marketers pay influencers to promote their products among their followers, since this medium may yield better returns than traditional advertising.
 Consequently, one's career may be reliant on their digital footprint.